Edit Content

 But why do companies need this new form of leader in the first place?
 There are some developments that pose a challenge to existing leadership models:

-• Pressure to innovate: Nowadays, the smartphone is only current for one year until it is replaced by a newer device with better functions.
-Technologies, disruptive business models and products are developing at breakneck speed.
+• Pressure to innovate: The smartphone, for example, is nowadays only current for one year until it is replaced by a newer device with better functions.
+Technologies, disruptive business models and products are developing dynamically and at breakneck speed.
 The pressure to innovate and change is increasing in all areas of work.

 • Competition: The market situation is becoming more uncertain and competition even more global and intense.
-Because the next competitor is just a click away and the motto is “The winner takes it all.”
+After all, the next competitor is just a click away and the motto is: “The winner takes it all.”
 Digital markets tend to be monopolies, as the economies of scale of the early pioneers are difficult to catch up with.

 • Decentralization and open source: Value creation is decentralized.
 Many new market players are entering and processes can increasingly already be carried out by the customer himself using digital tools.